JacobParis/tornado/README.md

 ## Building the Page

 I'm stealing the Text component from my UI Kit and adding a palette of colors and shades to my Theme file.
 I don't think I'll need more than one Header and the Paragraph text, but I'm kinda making this up as I go.

+I want to show the tasks as a list of square cards, like sticky notes or physical cards.
+Back when I was in manufacturing I got the shop converted over to a Toyota style kanban system of cards moving back and forth with inventory.
+An actual kanban engine is way over scope here, so I'll just live vicariously through my square cards.

+These are not coming from my UI Kit since those tiles are built on CSS grid, and here I'm only looking for a 1 dimensional row of identically sized cards.

+I guess I'm also picking Blue as my primary color here